 Investments and related investment income.
-Realized gains or losses on portfolio investments are calculated based upon the difference between the net proceeds from the disposition and the cost basis of the investment.
-Changes in the fair value of investments from the prior period, as determined by our Board through the application of our valuation policy, are included as changes in unrealized appreciation or depreciation of investments in the consolidated statement of operations.
+Realized gains or losses on portfolio investments are calculated based upon the difference between the net proceeds from the disposition and the amortized cost basis of the investment without regard to unrealized gains and losses previously recognized.
+Changes in the fair value of investments from the prior period, as determined by our board of directors through the application of our valuation policy, are included as changes in unrealized appreciation or depreciation of investments in the consolidated statement of operations.

-Interest, fee and dividend income.
+Interest and dividend income.
 Interest and dividend income is recorded on the accrual basis to the extent that we expect to collect such amounts.
 Interest and dividend income is accrued based upon the outstanding principal amount and contractual terms of debt and preferred equity investments.
 Interest is accrued on a daily basis.
-Dividend income is recorded as dividends whendeclared or at the point an obligation exists for the portfolio company to make a distribution.
+Dividend income is recorded as dividends when declared or at the point an obligation exists for the portfolio company to make a distribution.
 Distributions of earnings from portfolio companies are evaluated to determine if the distribution is income or a return of capital.

-We have investments in our portfolio that contain a payment-in-kind interest or dividends provision, which represents contractual interest or dividends that are added to the principal balance and are recorded as income.
-We stop accruing payment-in-kind interest when it is determined that payment-in-kind interest is no longer collectible.
+Payment-in-kind interest.
+We have investments in our portfolio that contain a payment-in-kind income provision, which represents contractual interest or dividends that are added to the principal balance and are recorded as income.
+We stop accruing payment-in-kind income when it is determined that payment-in-kind income is no longer collectible.
 In addition, to maintain RIC tax treatment, substantially all of this income must be paid out to stockholders in the form of distributions, even though we have not yet collected the cash.
-We may have difficulty paying our required distributions if we recognize income before, or without, receiving cash representing such income.
+We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income.

-In connection with our debt investments, we will sometimes receive warrants or other equity-related securities ("Warrants").
+Warrants.
+In connection with our debt investments, we will sometimes receive warrants or other equity-related securities, or Warrants.
 We determine the cost basis of Warrants based upon their respective fair values on the date of receipt in proportion to the total fair value of the debt and Warrants received.
-Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants are treated as original issue discount ("OID"), and accreted into interest income based on the effective interest method over the life of the debt security.
+Any resulting difference between the face amount of the debt and its recorded fair value resulting from the assignment of value to the Warrants are treated as original issue discount, or OID, and accreted into interest income based on the effective interest method over the life of the debt security.

-All structuring and advisory service fees received in connection with our investments are recognized as income.
+Fee income.
+All transaction fees received in connection with our investments are recognized as income.
 Such fees typically include fees for services, including structuring and advisory services, provided to portfolio companies.
 We recognize income from fees for providing such structuring and advisory services when the services are rendered or the transactions are completed.
 Upon the prepayment of a loan or debt security, any prepayment penalties are recorded as fee income when received.
-Prior to the Formation Transactions, and in accordance with the prior limited partnership agreement, we historically recorded transaction fees for structuring and advisory services provided in connection with our investments as a direct offset to management fee expense.
+Prior to the Formation Transactions, and in accordance with the prior limited partnership agreement, we historically recorded transaction fees provided in connection with our investments as a direct offset to management fee expense.

-We also typically receive upfront debt origination or closing fees in connection with debt investments.
-Such upfront debt origination and closing fees are capitalized as unearned income offset against investments on our statement of assets and liabilities and amortized as additional interest income over the life of the investment.
+We also typically receive upfront loan origination or closing fees in connection with investments.
+Such upfront loan origination and closing fees are capitalized as unearned income offset against investments on our statement of assets and liabilities and amortized as additional income over the life of the investment.